- Distinguish between acceptable and unacceptable guidance strategies in response to challenging behavior.

 What are Positive Guidance Techniques?

 Managing space, time, and energy: Through guidance techniques, you create a space that promotes positive behavior.
 Adults arrange and rearrange the physical space and the schedule of the day to meet children’s needs.
 A common example is moving furniture to eliminate a large open space that children use for running.
-Another example is making large-group times shorter to eliminate challenging behavior as children get bored.
+Another example is providing many activity choices, so wait time is minimized or used productively.

-Experiences that engage the whole child: The curriculum is the foundation of everything we do.
-If children are bored, overstimulated, or uninterested, they will engage in challenging behavior.
-Thoughtfully engaged learners don’t have time for challenging behavior!
+Experiences that engage the whole child: Curricular programming is the foundation of everything we do.
+If children are bored, over-stimulated, or disinterested, they will engage in challenging behavior.
+Busy learners don’t have time for challenging behavior!

 Maximizing our relationships: Guidance is based on relationships.
-Strategies develop as you get to know the children, observe them, and listen to their play and their stories.
+Strategies develop as you get to know the children, observe them, and listen to them.
 It is based on finding the positive attributes of every child and recognizing them.
 Spend “neutral” time with children, just listening, playing, and enjoying time together.

 Notice and recognize positive behaviors: An important part of positive guidance is encouragement.
 We notice and describe accomplishments or positive behaviors.
-A provider might say, “Jonah, I bet you are really proud of yourself for solving that problem.”
+A staff member might say, “Jonah, I bet you are really proud of yourself for solving that problem….”
 Or “I noticed that you gave Sonya a turn on the computer.
 She really appreciated that.
 Thank you.”

 Provide short, clear directions: Use a natural tone of voice and make eye contact.
 Check in to make sure children understood.

 Redirect children to appropriate behaviors: When a challenging behavior occurs, adults must know how to get the child back on track.
 “No,” “stop,” and “don’t” do little to help a child know what to do.
-An example of a positive redirection is, “Keep the water in the table” or “Walk inside.”
+An example of a positive redirection is, “Keep the scissors in the sewing area” or “Walk in the hall.”
+When you need to talk to a child about his or her behavior, do so privately away from other children.
+Avoid embarrassing children in front of their friends.

 Facilitate social problem-solving: Help children know what to do when they have a problem.
 Help them learn to recognize their problem, come up with solutions, make a decision, and try it out.
 As children get older, you can simply facilitate this process and be available to help them work through social problems.
 Young children will likely need your help coming up with possible solutions to try.